 On the cusp of the Pearl District and downtown Portland, Lardo is the perfect place to grab a quick, semi-affordable sandwich and a craft brew or two.
 You won’t find any PB&J on this menu.
 Lardo’s sandwiches are stuffed with unique, gourmet ingredients that make this spot a must-try on the list of food and desserts to try in Portland.

 I decided on the Korean Pork Shoulder sandwich filled with marinated pork, house kimchi, chili mayo, cilantro and lime juice.
-The sammy was delicious and Lardo was the perfect spot for an informal Portland dinner!
+The sammie was delicious and Lardo was the perfect spot for an informal Portland dinner!

 Pine State Biscuits was the site of my very first meal in Portland.
 Wandering around with a rumbling stomach and zero cell phone data, I luckily stumbled upon a restaurant on my Portland bucket list.